LENOX -- The numbers are in. Tanglewood's 75th anniversary gala concert on Saturday night hit a grand slam for both revenue and attendance.

 The event, which attracted 563 benefactors and $850,000 for the pre-concert gala dinner, featured guest artists Yo-Yo Ma, James Taylor, pianists Peter Serkin and Emanuel Ax, and violinist Anne-Sophie Mutter.

-The BSO, the Boston Pops and the Tanglewood Music Center performed under five conductors, including John Williams, who presented the first Tanglewood Medal to former BSO Music Director Seiji Ozawa, who was unable attend
+The BSO, the Boston Pops and the Tanglewood Music Center performed under five conductors, including John Williams, who presented the first Tanglewood Medal to former BSO Music Director Seiji Ozawa, who was unable attend because of health issues.

 The event also featured a well-received, 12-minute video history of Tanglewood, "Music Under the Moon."
 A PBS "Great Performances" special based on the gala will be televised on Friday, Aug.
 10.